opatiny/octanis-internship-workbook/docs/robotics/mobileRobotics/w3/conditionalProbability.md

 # Conditional probability

 ## Definition

-Probability of an event occurring given that another event has occured (Wikipedia).
+Probability of an event occurring given that another event has occurred (Wikipedia).
 It is a field of Probability Theory

 ## Notation